beautifycode/Android-Flash-P2P/README.md

 ## About
-Creates a P2P Connection between an Android Device and any Client running the client.swf.
+Creates a P2P Connection via Stratus between anyone who is running the Client.swf and someone who is starting this Android App on his mobile.
+This means you can exchange data in realtime without Wi-Fi, Bluetooth or the like.
+Comes especially handy in using it for remote stuff or as HID.

 ## License
 Copyright (c) <2010> <copyright holders>